 Thousands of Shoplifting Cases Handled in Paramus with Great Results

-“Shoplifting charges in Bergen County carry severe penalties, including jail time.
+“Shoplifting charges in Paramus carry severe penalties, including jail time.
 You want a lawyer on your side who has a history of helping clients beat their shoplifting charges.”